guardian/automerge/README.md

 # @guardian/automerge

-A simple Github App that will set automerge to true on PRs raised by bots during office hours (9-5).
+A simple Github App that will approve and set automerge to true on PRs raised by bots during office hours (9-5).

+This means that PRs will **merge automatically* for bots with a standard branch protection setup (1 approval required).
+Only add to projects that are less risky or where you have good CI and tests.

 ## Enable for your repo